Indoor Air Quality Reports

-Criterium-Jansen Engineers is your one-stop engineering service provider!
-When you have a property which has been discovered by a Police Authority, and you receive your Order to Comply, we can complete all inspections required for the Indoor Air Quality Reports.
+Criterium-Jansen Engineers is your indoor air quality report provider!
+When you have a property which has been discovered by a Police Authority, and you receive your Order to Comply, we can complete all inspections required for the indoor air quality reports.

-We will submit to the ESA (Electrical Safety Authority), and provide plumbing, mechanical, life safety, and Ontario Fire Code Compliance.
+We will submit the indoor air quality report to the ESA (Electrical Safety Authority), and provide plumbing, mechanical, life safety, and Ontario Fire Code Compliance.
 We will also send reports to the local city or municipal officials on your behalf.

-Below are a few questions you might have about your air:
+Below are a few questions you might have about your home air quality:

 - Pets (dander and hair)

 So, you probably should be concerned, especially if you or someone in your family has asthma, allergies, or other respiratory sensitivities.